Adoption Initial Visits Guidance

 - Advise in brief of long terms support and training.

-- Applicants also need to be aware of the 4 full days preparation/training requirement with compulsory attendance of all applicants at all days.
+- Applicants also need to be aware of the preparation/training requirement with compulsory attendance of all applicants.
 Dates should be given and availability to attend confirmed;

 - Advise that we provide a resource list and that towards the end of stage one we will be asking what they have learned.